Tuesday, March 21, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Generally, these require a bit more work.
 For example, if you want remote management, you must properly set up Dynamic DNS and remote access.

+In return, you can also rest assured to a greater extent that there is no third-party prying on you.
 So this type of router is much better for your security and privacy.

 But they’re slowly becoming a rare commodity since more and more vendors want to exert control over their products after a sale.

-Netgear has recently removed the web-based remote management from its Orbi and Nighthawk routers — citing security reasons — to force users into using its mobile app, which requires a login account.
+In recent years, Netgear has removed the web-based remote management from its Orbi and Nighthawk routersโ€”citing security reasonsโ€”to force users into using its mobile app, which requires a login account.

 Common security items for home Wi-Fi router security